method-inc/challenges/autocorrect/README.md

 ---corrected ---
-Measuring programming progress by lines of code is like measuring aircraft building progress by weight Bill Gates
+measuring programming progress by lines of code is like measuring aircraft building progress by weight bill gates

 ```